Causal Inference Under Approximate Neighborhood Interference: Introduction

 \section{Introduction}

 \onehalfspacing

-Randomized experiments in settings with network interference have seen increasing use in economics and the social sciences.\footnote{E.g.\ \cite{bandiera2009social}, \cite{bond201261}, \cite{bursztyn_understanding_2014}, \cite{miguel2004worms}, \cite{paluck2016changing}.} This paper develops methods for causal inference in experiments under weak restrictions on interference.
+Randomized experiments in settings with network interference have seen increasing use in economics and the social sciences.\footnote{E.g.\ \cite{bandiera2009social}, \cite{bond201261}, \cite{bursztyn_understanding_2014}, \cite{miguel2004worms}, \cite{paluck2016changing}.} This paper develops methods for causal inference in experiments under relatively weak restrictions on interference.
 We consider a finite population of $n$ units connected through a network $\bm{A}$.
 Let $Y_i(\bm{d})$ denote the potential outcome of unit $i$ under the counterfactual that the network is assigned treatment vector $\bm{d} = (d_i)_{i=1}^n \in \{0,1\}^n$.
-The dependence of $Y_i(\bm{d})$ on the entire vector of assignments allows for ``interference'' or ``spillovers'' and distinguishes this setup from the standard potential outcomes model.
-Interest centers on ``exposure effects,'' defined below, that summarize how outcomes change in response to manipulations of $\bm{d}$.
+The dependence of $Y_i(\bm{d})$ on the entire vector of assignments allows for interference or ``spillovers,'' in contrast to the standard potential outcomes model.
+Interest centers on ``exposure effects,'' defined below, which summarize how outcomes change in response to manipulations of $\bm{d}$.

 The main inferential challenge is that, with a single network, the econometrician observes only one realization of the treatment assignment vector $\bm{D} = (D_i)_{i=1}^n$, where $D_i \in \{0,1\}$ denotes unit $i$'s realized assignment.
 Identification of exposure effects is therefore impossible without restrictions on the manner in which $Y_i(\cdot)$ varies with $\bm{d}$.
-The predominant approach in the literature is to assume interference operates through a low-dimensional vector of sufficient statistics.\footnote{E.g.\ \cite{aronow_estimating_2017}, \cite{basse2019randomization}, \cite{forastiere2016identification}, \cite{manski2013identification}, \cite{toulis2013estimation}.} That is, $Y_i(\bm{D})$ is only a function of $\bm{D}$ through a vector-valued {\em exposure mapping} of fixed dimension
+The predominant approach in the literature is to assume interference operates through a low-dimensional vector of sufficient statistics.\footnote{E.g.\ \cite{aronow_estimating_2017}, \cite{basse2019randomization}, \cite{forastiere2020identification}, \cite{manski2013identification}, \cite{toulis2013estimation}.} That is, $Y_i(\bm{D})$ is only a function of $\bm{D}$ through a vector-valued {\em exposure mapping}